Calculator

 Typical Canadian rules to keep in mind

 You need to have at least 20% equity in your home to refinance with a standard A-lender.
 The new mortgage shows on your credit report, but the paid-off debts show as paid in full — a net positive for your score over six to twelve months.
 If you're breaking your existing mortgage mid-term, there's a penalty: three months' interest on a variable, or the higher of three months' interest and the IRD (interest rate differential) on a fixed.
 Big-bank IRD penalties can be brutal — sometimes $15,000+ on a $400,000 mortgage.
+Thinking of breaking your mortgage to consolidate?
+Run our IRD calculator first to get a real number before you commit.
+If you're a first-time buyer instead and want the full closing-cost picture before you offer, our home buying cost calculator lays out monthly, CMHC, and cash to close side by side.
 We always calculate the exact penalty before recommending anything.

 What we'll look at on a real file